 How To Renew Watercraft Registration

 Watercraft registration can be renewed by the owner at any Anoka County License Center.
-If you wish to renew someone else's registration, you will need either the renewal post card from the DNR or a completed permission slip (This form needs to be accompanied by an either a 1.)
-Legible copy of the registered owner state issued driver’s license or id in addition to their signature or 2.)
+If you wish to renew someone else’s registration, you will need either the renewal post card from the DNR or a completed permission slip (This form needs to be accompanied by either a 1.)
+Legible copy of the registered owner state issued driver’s license or ID in addition to their signature or 2.)
 Signed by the registered owner and notarized.
 Please note, spouses must also fill out the attached form if they do not possess the renewal card.)

 How To Obtain Initial Watercraft Registration

 A watercraft license can be purchased by the owner, in person, at any Anoka County License Center.

 Transfers of titled watercraft must take place on the Minnesota or foreign state title.